karkman/MMB-117_EnvironmentalMicrobiology/Exercises/dada2.md

 # DADA2 pipeline

+For this step you need to allocate 8h, 20Gbb and 4 cores.

+We will use the DADA2 pipeline to process the 16S rRNA data.
+The pipeline consists of the following steps: 1.
+Quality filtering and trimming 2.
+Learning the error rates 3.
+Denoising the data 4.
+Merging the forward and reverse reads 5.
+Removing chimeras 6.
+Assigning taxonomy

+But before we wtart we need some setting up.

 We need some R packages to run the analyses.
 And we need to set the working directory to our course folder.
 So change the path to your own working directory below.
 And then run the code